lotrekagency/handyman/README.md

 ## Features

-- Alarm system: it sends an sms if a server is down or someone changes some files in your app)
+- Alarm system: sends an sms if a server is down

-- Backup system: provides a periodic backup system of files and database
+- Backup system: provides a periodic backup system for files and database